basiralab/Dif-GSR/README.md

 Generative Adversarial Network (GAN) coupled with topological feature-based regularization to achieve super-resolution.
-However, training graph-based GANs is notoriously challenging due to issues regarding scalability and implicit probability modeling.
+However, training graph-based GANs is notoriously challenging due to issues regarding scalability and implicit probability modelling.
 To overcome these limitations and fully capitalize on the capabilities of generative models, we propose Dif-GSR (Diffusion based Graph Super- Resolution) for predicting high-resolution brain graphs from low-resolution ones.
 Diffusion models have gained significant popularity in recent years as flexible